3DGenomes/TADbit/doc/source/tutorial_3d_model.rst

     Experiment BR+TR1+TR2 has selected TAD 24

-The selected TAD (number 24) is also identified in the mix matrix from the three experiments.
-Lets visualize it before modeling its 3D structure.
+The selected TAD (TAD 24) is also found in the new TADs from the matrix joining the three experiments.
+Visualize the selected TAD:

 *****
     I ALSO WORRY FOR THE BLUE LINES THAT GO TO THE DIAGONAL.
 ARE THOSE CORRECT?
 MISSING VALUES? => yes, data is a bit wired...